-Following shareholder approval at the 2004 Annual General Meeting, KPMG was appointed External Auditor for the financial year commencing 1 July 2004 after a comprehensive tender process conducted by the Audit and Risk Committee.
+Following shareholder approval at the 2004 Annual General Meeting, KPMG was appointed External Auditor for the financial year commencing 1 July 2004.
 KPMG has advised the Group that their policy of audit partner rotation requires a change in the Lead Engagement Partner and Review Partner after a period of five years.
-The current KPMG Lead Engagement Partner is Ms Julie Cleary who was appointed on 1 July 2015.
+The current KPMG Lead Engagement Partner is Mr Trent Duvall who was appointed on 1 July 2020.